-The DC Coupled Cathode Follower
+The Direct-Coupled Cathode Follower

-quite ordinary.
+The cathode follower found in many guitar amps appears unremarkable.
 It usually drives a tone stack, which would otherwise

-designed stage works so well.
-This example will use a 300V HT, although the actual voltage is not
+so interesting?
+Load lines will reveal the truth.
+In this example we will use a 300V HT, although the actual voltage is not

 critical for obtaining good results.